emqx/blog/en/202210/bridging-mosquitto-to-emqx-cluster.md

 ## Test configuration

 We can use the [MQTT client tool](https://www.emqx.com/en/blog/mqtt-client-tools) to test whether the configuration of the MQTT bridge is successful.
-Here [MQTT X CLI](https://mqttx.app/cli) is used, which is a powerful and easy-to-use MQTT 5.0 command line tool developed by EMQ.
+Here [MQTTX CLI](https://mqttx.app/cli) is used, which is a powerful and easy-to-use MQTT 5.0 command line tool developed by EMQ.

 ### Test the out direction of the bridge